royallthefourth/html-document/README.md

 Of course, you're unlikely to want to build whole documents in place like this.
 The real idea behind this library is to allow objects to represent themselves as elements to put on a page.
-For example, you might have a `TableRowInterface` with a `toTableRow` method.
+For example, you might have an object that can take a `Layout` object to provide presentation behavior.
+Injecting a `TableRowLayout` object will provide the behaviors of the layout object without breaking encapsulation.
 Now your object can represent itself as a `<tr>` without the need for a templating engine, public properties, or getter methods.
-With this appraoch, a thoughtfully composed system of objects *almost* leads directly to a finished HTML document.
+With this approach, a thoughtfully composed system of objects *almost* leads directly to a finished HTML document.
+See [my blog](https://royall.us/ditch-the-template-system/) for a more detailed example.

 One important difference from the usual conception of HTML documents is that these elements do not have values.
 Instead, the library provides a special element type called `Text` that can be used to place arbitrary text within any node that has open and close tags.